-The company's exposure to liquidity risk is mitigated through the mechanics of the ACT, the issuer facility advance and the AIC account.
+The Company's exposure to liquidity risk is mitigated through the mechanics of the ACT, the issuer facility advance and the AIC account.
 The ACT, issuer facility advance and the AIC account ensure that the Company has sufficient funds to meet its obligations.
-The ACT makes sure the Company will, at any period in time, have sufficient collateral in relation to the outstanding guarantee.
-Furthermore the issuer will be required to ensure that, amongst other things, at all times sufficient liquidity is maintained of generated by the CBC to vocer for the following 6 month-period interest.
+The ACT makes sure that the Company will, at any period in time, have sufficient collateral in relation to the outstanding guarantee.
+Furthermore the Issuer will be required to ensure that, amongst other things, at all times sufficient liquidity is maintained or generated by the CBC to cover for the following 6 month-period interest.